ozyurtf/cpu-scheduler/README.md

 If threads are **implemented** in the **kernel**, **thread management** is handled by the **kernel**.
 If the **threads are implemented** in the **user-space**, **thread management** is **handled by thread libraries**.

-So until now, we talked about the scenarios in in which there is only one CPU.
+Until this point, we talked about the scenarios in in which there is one CPU.
 But what if there are multiple CPUs ?
 How we can handle scheduling in that case ?

 ## SMP (Symmetric Multi Process) Scheduling